-Filling the gaps in weather data time series is a tedious task that can become rather complex when efficiency of the method, accuracy in the estimation of the missing values, and preservation of the statistical properties of the weather time series (probability distribution and normals) are required.
+Filling the gaps in weather datasets can quickly become a tedious task, as a function of the dataset size and number of selected stations.
+Moreover, it can also become rather complex when constraints such as time-efficiency of the method, accuracy in the estimation of the missing values, and preservation of the statistical properties of the weather time series (probability distribution and normals) are taken into account.
 This is particularly true for the estimation of missing daily precipitation data because of their high spatial and temporal variability (Simolo et al., 2010).

 The creation of a serially complete weather dataset generally consists in the replacement of missing daily data with estimated values calculated from simultaneous observations at nearby stations.
-Within-station method, i.e. methods that only use data from the series being filled, have been proven to perform badly compared to methods based on the use of data from neighboring stations and are moreover ill-adapted for the reconstruction of daily precipitation time series (Eischeid et al., 1995; Kemp et al., 1983; Simolo et al., 2010).
+Within-station method, i.e. methods that only use data from the series being filled, have been proven to perform poorly compared to methods based on the use of data from multiple neighboring stations.
+They are, moreover, ill-adapted for the reconstruction of daily precipitation time series (Eischeid et al., 1995; Kemp et al., 1983; Simolo et al., 2010).